 Membership: The seven members of CAPT-COT plus the three members of the Tenure Review Board.
 No member of the Tenure Appeal Committee may sit for the review of a candidate in the same department.
-FEC will provide replacements for such reviews as needed.
+FEC will provide replacements substitutions for such reviews as needed.
+In other exceptional cases of conflict of interest, FEC may, at the request of TAC, substitute one or more members for a specific case.